Sultan Khan (musician): Family

 He is survived by his wife Bano, son Sabir Khan who is his disciple and a sarangi player, as well as two daughters Reshma and Shera.
 His brother Late Nasir Khan was a sitar player, as is his younger brother Niyaz Ahmed Khan.
 His nephews include Salamat Ali Khan (sitar player), Imran Khan (sitar player and music composer), Dilshad Khan (sarangi player) and Irfan Khan (sitar player).

 Death and legacy

 Sultan Khan died on 27 November 2011 in Mumbai, Maharashtra, India after a prolonged illness.
 His death occurred on the eve of the 11th anniversary of the release of his album, Piya Basanti Re.

 He was undergoing kidney dialysis for the last four years and lost his speech in the last few days of his life.
 He died on his way to the hospital.
 The funeral was held in his hometown of Jodhpur, Rajasthan on 28 November 2011.

-The New York Times newspaper carried his obituary and reportedly quoted the tabla player Zakir Hussain as saying, "It is thought among musicians in India that his sarangi literally sang.
+The New York Times newspaper carried his obituary and quoted the tabla player Zakir Hussain as saying, "It is thought among musicians in India that his sarangi literally sang.
 He was able to coax out of the instrument all the nuances of the vocal style of Indian music."